newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 ```

 In the [previous part](https://therealunicornsecurity.github.io/Powervision-1/), we downloaded the firmware through the UBI blocks using the recovery shell.
 The directories structure above is a subset of files found in the **readonly** part of the firmware.
-The two most important binary files are **filex-server-arm**, that mostly handles the filex protocol over USB Link, and **BobcatApp-arm**, that contains all the Dynojet logic for bike tunes, licenses and logs.
+The two most important binary files are **filex-server-arm**, which mostly handles the filex protocol over USB Link, and **BobcatApp-arm** that contains all the Dynojet logic for bike tunes, licenses and logs.

 We ran the Linux [hardening-check](http://manpages.ubuntu.com/manpages/trusty/man1/hardening-check.1.html) tool on our firmware binaries:
 ```bash